Mimamsa-IISER: 2014

 Mimamsa 2014 covered seven cities and IISc Bengaluru emerged as the winner.

 2015

 Mimamsa 2015 prelims saw a participation of 250 teams in 9 centres across India – Pune, Mumbai, Delhi, Kolkata, Bengaluru, Hyderabad, Chennai, Ahmedabad and Thiruvananthapuram.
 IISc Bengaluru emerged as the winner.

 2021

-Prelims was held via online version of centres on 14th March 2021 at 20 zones all over the country.
+Prelims was held via online version of centres on 14 March 2021 at 20 zones all over the country.

 2023

-Mimamsa 2023: Prelims was held on 29th January 2023.
-The top 4 qualifying teams will participate in the finals or mains which is tentatively scheduled in the month of April'23 at the IISER Pune campus.
+Prelims was held virtually in remote-proctored mode on 29 January 2023.
+The top 4 qualifying teams participated in the challenging finals which was held in the month of April'23 at the IISER Pune campus.

+IISc Bangalore wins the competition followed by IIT Delhi and IIT Madras in the first-runner up and 2nd runner-up positions respectively.